mturk/svcbatch/README.md

 * **SVCBATCH_SERVICE_LOGS**

-  This variable is set to the service log directory.
+  This variable is set to the service's log directory.

-  In case the logging is disabled, this variable is set to the **SVCBATCH_SERVICE_HOME\Logs** directory.
+  In case the logging is disabled, by using **-q** command option, this variable is set to the **SVCBATCH_SERVICE_HOME** directory.

-  If the **SVCBATCH_SERVICE_HOME\Logs** directory does not exists, it will be set to **SVCBATCH_SERVICE_HOME** and warning message will be added to the Windows Event Log.
+  However, if the **-o** command line option was defined together with **-q** option, the directory specified by the **-o** command option parameter must exist, or the service will fail to start and write error message to the Windows Event Log.
-  Use **-o** command line option that points to the existing directory with correct access rights.

 * **SVCBATCH_SERVICE_NAME**